ssanch/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
+title: About mebigimg: /img/javascript.png
 subtitle: Why you'd want to go on a date with me
 ---

 My name is Salvador

-I'm a Software Engineer passionate about web technologies: HTML, JavaScript, CSS, web browsers, standards and performance.
+I'm a Software Engineer passionate about web technologies: HTML, JavaScript, CSS, web browsers, standards, pattern designs and performance.
 Pick one you say?
 JavaScript definitely!
 I like to try the different dev tools and frameworks out there.
 I'm always interested in tips and tricks that can make development easier.

 The main reason why I decided to make a living out of creating software is because of the impact that software does on business and more importantly on people.
 And that's something I've found on the web... so here I am.